Kairotic/penelope/types/tablet.md

 * `TurnBack` is where takes the opposite 90 degree turn as last time
 * `Over` and 'Under' is where a thread goes over or under a thread (possibly itself)

 For tablet weaving, perhaps we only really need `pull`.
+The others are for when we later integrate plain weaving with tablet weaving.

 ```haskell
 data Twist = S | Z | I